Thumbnail Project

 - Create a new folder inside of your image folder, and name it "thumbnails"

 - For this project, you must choose images that are SQUARE.
-Find 10 images greater than 600 by 600 pixels.
+Find 4 images that are 600 by 600 pixels.
 Each image must be directly related to your theme.

-- Try Google's Advanced Image Search.
-This will allow you to specify the dimensions of the images.
+- Use Google's Advanced Image Search.
+This will allow you to specify the exact dimensions of the images.

 - Rename the images using short, logical names.
 As always, make sure you name your files appropriately- lowercase letters, numbers, underscores, and periods (or "dots") only.